tepickering/iraf_docker/README.md

 ## Instructions

 First, obviously, you need to have Docker installed.
 The free community edition for all supported platforms can be found at [Docker Hub](https://hub.docker.com/search/?type=edition&offering=community).
-The `build.sh` script facilitates the building of the container.
+A set of build scripts facilitate the building of the containers:

+* `build.sh` -- Pulls `tepickering/iraf-base` from Docker Hub and builds a container with the permissions and ownership set to your uid/gid.
+This uses the AstroConda IRAF stack and includes the STSDAS package as well as the `x11iraf` tools like `ximtool` and `xgterm`.
+PyRAF is also provided and runs under python 2.7.x.
+* `build_community.sh` -- Pulls `tepickering/iraf-community` from Docker Hub and builds a personalized container from that.
+This uses the IRAF Community Debian/Ubuntu packages which don't include things like STSDAS or `x11iraf`, but does fix some of the known bugs in the final IRAF 2.16.2 release.
+The PyRAF provided here runs under python 3.6.x.
+* `build_vnc.sh` -- This is a work-in-progress to build a full IRAF scientific desktop that is accessible via VNC.

-Once the container is built, the `iraf` and `pyraf` scripts facilitate running the container.
+Once the containers are built, a set of scripts are provided to facilitate running the containers:

+* `iraf` -- Runs `cl` within a `xgterm` window from the container built by `build.sh`.
+* `iraf-community` -- Runs `irafcl` within a `xterm` window from the container built by `build.sh`.
+* `pyraf2` -- Runs PyRAF under python 2.7.x as provided by AstroConda.
+* `pyraf3` -- Runs PyRAF under python 3.6.x as provided by the IRAF Community Debian/Ubuntu `python3-pyraf` package.

 Each script maps the directory from which it's run into `/home/iraf/data` within the container.
 Anything you want to save must be saved there.
 All other directories within the container are reset every time the container is run.
 If you want to work in a different directory on your host machine, you will need to run one of the scripts there to start another container.

 ## Known Issues